Dr Marc-William Palen

 Office: Amory 308A

-The 'Conspiracy' of Free Trade: The Anglo-American Struggle Over Empire and Economic Globalization, 1846-1896 (Cambridge University Press, 2016).
+The "Conspiracy" of Free Trade: The Anglo-American Struggle over Empire and Economic Globalisation, 1846-1896 (Cambridge University Press, 2016).
 "Books of the Year," Financial Times 2016 Summer Reading List; "Top Ten Books of 2016," Globalist Magazine.

 "The Imperialism of Economic Nationalism, 1890-1913," Diplomatic History 39 (Jan.
 2015): 157-185.

 "Adam Smith as Advocate of Empire, c.
 1870-1932," Historical Journal 57 (March 2014): 179-198.

 “Foreign Relations in the Gilded Age: A British Free-Trade Conspiracy?”
 Diplomatic History 37: 2 (April 2013): 217-247.

 “The Civil War’s Forgotten Transatlantic Tariff Debate and the Confederacy’s Free Trade Diplomacy,” Journal of the Civil War Era 3: 1 (March 2013): 35-61.